NCEA overhaul: More emphasis on exams, literacy and numeracy skills

-Students will face more emphasis on exams and less on internal assessment in changes in an overhaul of the NCEA system unveiled today.
+Students will face more emphasis on exams and less on internal assessment in an overhaul of the NCEA system unveiled today.

 There will also be a sharper focus on literacy and numeracy skills.